Oregon Hunger Facts

 Hunger Fact #5

-Ending hunger starts with community power and a commitment to ending the unfair systems that create unequal access to food.
-Through organizing and advocacy, we amplify community needs, address the root causes of hunger — from racism to sexism to transphobia — and support policies that put equity first such as supporting the successful effort to win overtime pay for farmworkers.
-Oregon Food Bank leads Food for All Oregonians, a coalition that envisions an Oregon where all people have access to food no matter where we’re born.
-Thousands of community members regularly demand change — and our advocacy makes a difference: in the past year, 3,000+ people and 50+ events drove action to advance anti-hunger policy and systems change.
+At Oregon Food Bank, we bring people together to push for lasting solutions — like affordable housing, childcare and healthcare — and we lead Food for All Oregonians, a coalition that envisions an Oregon where all people have access to food, including immigrants and refugees.
+Thousands of community members regularly demand change — and our advocacy makes a difference: in the past year, 1,100+ people and 80+ events drove action to advance anti-hunger policy and systems change.

 Hunger Fact #6